Radiofrequency Ablation

 What is Radiofrequency Ablation?

 Radiofrequency Ablation is a procedure that is usually used to treat larger varicose veins.
 The procedure uses an electric current to heat up a small area of a damaged vein, causing it to collapse and block itself off entirely.
-The body then reabsorbs the blocked vein, effectively removing it
+The body then reabsorbs the blocked vein, effectively removing it.

 Radiofrequency Ablation is a non-surgical, minimally invasive procedure.
-For similar procedures, see our Foam Sclerotherapy page for smaller varicose vein treatment and visit our Veinwave page for thread or spider vein treatment
+For similar procedures, see our Foam Sclerotherapy page for smaller varicose vein treatment and visit our Veinwave page for thread or spider vein treatment.

 radiofrequency ablation varicose veins